jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 Alternatively, you could scope your argument to the problem at hand.

 "I used Oook! on a past project that failed.
-The project was to build a web app, and Ook! is focused on low-level programming and monkeys, so it wasn't a great fit for that problem.
+The project was to build a web app, and Ook! is focused on low-level programming and simians, so it wasn't a great fit for that problem.
+Also, a social network for people who hate social networks was probably not the best idea.
 On this project, since we are trying to communicate with alien robot orangutans, it might still be a good fit."

 The difference between saying "I used X and it sucked" and "I used X for Y and it didn't work out because of Z" is the difference between becoming experienced and simply growing cynical.

 Be experienced, not cynical.

 [gasp]: /images/cynicism/gasp.png
 [lobster]: /images/cynicism/lobster.png